openarsenalspecs/SaaS/CommonGuard.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

-CommonGuard — Protect your brand, proactively and transparently.